saadl27/PuckoPolis/README.md

       > Done
       ```
   > `Home Task 1`<br>
-  > Try to find out the meaning of the words text, data, bss, dec.<br>
+  > Try to find out the meaning of the words **text**, **data**, **bss**, **dec**.<br>
   > Estimate the size of your code in percentage of total Flash and RAM available with this microcontroller.

-### 🐞 Programming the EPuck2 robot
+## 5.2 🐞 Programming and debugging the EPuck2 robot
-- Now that you have built your code and created an **.elf** file that can be loaded on the microcontroller, you can program the device.
-To program the robot e-puck2, plug the USB cable (there is no need to turn on the e-puck2 using the dedicated button since the programmer MCU will automatically power the main MCU)
+- Now that you have built your code and created an **.elf** file that can be loaded on the microcontroller, you can program the device:
-- First you must specify the port to which the gdb-server is connected, click 👉 [here](https://github.com/EPFL-MICRO-315/TPs-Student/wiki/EPuck2-Presenting-the-EPuck2#identify-the-ports) for more info
+  - Plug the USB cable (no need to turn on the e-puck2 using the dedicated button since the programmer MCU will automatically power the main MCU)

-### 🐛 Debugging the EPuck2 robot
+  - Specify the port to which the EPuck2's gdb-server is connected, click 👉 [here](https://github.com/EPFL-MICRO-315/TPs-Student/wiki/EPuck2-Presenting-the-EPuck2#identify-the-ports) for more info
-- click 👉 [here](https://github.com/EPFL-MICRO-315/TPs-Student/wiki/IDE-%F0%9F%90%9B-Debugging) for more info
+  - To "program" the EPuck2, click on `Run and Debug`

----
+- 💡 click 👉 [here](https://github.com/EPFL-MICRO-315/TPs-Student/wiki/IDE-%F0%9F%90%9B-Debugging) for more info about programming and debugging

-## 🏫 STM32F4 Microcontroller and GPIO configuration
+# Part 6 - STM32F4 Microcontroller and GPIO configuration
-### Blink a LED automatically
+## 6.1 Blink a LED automatically
 > `Task 1`
 > Use a simple delay function to make **LED7** blink in a while loop at 1 Hz.
 > Hints:
 >   - Consult the electrical schema of the e-puck2 to find the **LED7** IO pin.
 >   - Use the functions declared in *TP1_blinky/blinky/gpio.c* to modify the state of the pin on which the LED is connected, and create a function that generate a time delay using assembly nop instructions

-### Blink only the Front LED
+## 6.2 Blink only the Front LED
 > `Task 2`
 > Modify your code to blink only the 5mm red **FRONT_LED**.
 > Hints: